dinevtomislav/1st-project-Infinity/README.md

 5. Go back to main folder and after that move into the client folder to access the index.html which will start the whole project.

 ## Technologies
-JavaScript, HTML, CSS, Node, Git, Github, Express API
+JavaScript, HTML, CSS, Node, Git, Github, Express API,CORS

 ## Process
 ### Front End: